Nxt: New products (2014-2016)

 In 2014, the Danish virtual currency exchange CCEDK began allowing the trading of NXT for fiat currency.
 At the time, according to Reuters, NXT was the fourth largest cryptocurrency with a market cap of $45 million.
-It had a user base of around 20,000 active users.
+It had about 20,000 active users.

+NXT was covered extensively in the 2015 "Call for Evidence" report by ESMA.

 In 2015, the developers of the game Voxelnauts planned to use Nxt to provide ownership rights of items in the game.

 In July 2016, NXT launched Smart Transaction templates, which were meant to serve as building blocks for businesses to construct Blockchain solutions for particular problems.

+Jelurida and Ardor (2016-2026)

+In 2016, Lior Yaffe founded Jelurida, the software company behind the Nxt and Ardor blockchains.
+Ardor, which is built on Nxt technology, launched in 2018.

+In December 2017, Business Insider ranked Nxt as the 29th of 29 cryptocurrencies with a market cap above $1 billion, with a market cap of $1.028 billion.
+Jelurida stewards of Nxt as of 2021.

+As of 2026, according to the Jelurida website, Nxt is currently a child chain of Ardor.
+On January 17, 2026, generations of new blocks and transactions on the Nxt blockchain halted, at block 6 million.
+On February 1, 2026, the Nxt child chain was activated at block 4,333,333 on the Ardor chain.
+Nxt software and source code continued to be available under a public license.

 NXT cryptocurrency

 The basic unit of account of the crypto platform is a cryptocurrency, which has the designation NXT.
 On July 29, 2014, Danish cryptocurrency exchange service CCEDK began offering NXT to fiat money for exchange.